sesartrumpet/cs386-pennypilot/Reports/Deliverable2.md

 # 2. Stakeholders'
 Make a list of all stakeholders of the project with a brief description of each one of them, emphasizing any responsibilities with the project.
 Examples of stakeholders include users, clients, competitors, detractors, developers, etc.

+# 3. Functional Requirements
+Make a numbered list of requirements for your software.
+Just self-explanatory titles are enough at this point.
+Remember that requirements should deliver the value proposition and they must be consistent with the interviews you performed for the previous deliverable.
+You can talk again to your clients to help define the requirements.
+While writing the requirements, focus on the capabilities needed and not on how they should be implemented.

+- Easily Insert and Track Expenses/Income
+- Help Calculate Taxes
+- Visual Representation of Data

+# 4. Non-functional Requirements
+## 1. Usability
+- Importance: This application should be easy to use and intuitive for users without much financial experience.
+Poor usability could lead to users dropping the tool altogether.
+- Verifiability: User testing with at least 10 participants, where 80% of users should be able to enter an expense/expenses within 3 minutes without outside interference from developers.

+## 2. Compatibility
+- Importance: The application should integrate well with imported data, like CSV files.
+Poor integration could lead to data corruption and wasting users' time.
+- Verifiability: The system is able to successfully import and export CSV data with no more than 5% formatting errors.

+## 3. Accuracy
+- Importance: The application should be able to accurately handle financial information.
+Poor accuracy could lead to unexpected outputs and legal trouble.
+- Verifiability: The system is able to correctly handle finances, with each monetary value being accurate with a 2% margin of error.

 # 6. Use cases

 ## Use Case Descriptions